teknopathetic/teknopathetic/README.md

 I like Coroika, Jet Set Radio, and there's other stuff if you feel like checking my rentries.

+I got two sides; Jet Set Radio OST and the GOODNIGHT HYPNOPOMP (album) by Stomach Book.
+Like if I was music, I'd be JSR/JSRF OST and Stomach Book's discography.

 <img src="autistic shady stamp 3.png"> <img src="yoyo website icon stamp.png"> <img src="shibuya terminal stamp.gif">

 I kin Shady from Coroika and Wanderer from Genshin Impact the most.
 Also I'm puppetkin, I'm a haunted puppet.